yisehakalelign/ETS-1415-15/README.md

 word = "hi {}" # a string is specified in a string called word print(word.format("there)) # hi there is expected to be printed

-## 22 str-stringslen is a string method that tell us about the length of a characters
+## 22 str-len is a string method that tell us about the length of a characters
 # example:-
+type = "coder" # specified a string in to variable print(type.--len--()) # this will print number "4"

 ## 23 str-encode is a string method that encodes a string in to bytes using a specified encoding